 Knowing which tie knot goes with which occasion is a skill that every sartorial enthusiast eventually masters.
 The ability to choose an appropriate tie knot for your particular setting is a skill that will allow you to elevate your style game.

 You’ve finally bought that luxurious piece of neckwear that you’ve been contemplating for a while.
 Go you!
 The purchase has been made, and you know you’ll look damn good in it.
 However, you soon realize that another dilemma looms.

 Just how are you going to knot your new treasure?
 With a range of standard knots and an ever increasing array of novelty knots, how exactly do you showcase your modern day cravat so that you present your best foot forward?
 Let’s examine tie knots for different occasions:

-The Half Windsor Knot (below) is another men’s knot staple that is symmetrical and more formal.
-Due to its versatility (and requiring less tie fabric) to be tied than a Full Windsor, it has grown to be a popular choice among well dressed men.
-The Half Windsor knot is more formal than the Four-In-Hand and is therefore best suited for more formal events such as a job interview or a business meeting.
+The half windsor knot is another men’s knot staple that is symmetrical and more formal.
+Due to its versatility (and requiring less tie fabric to be tied than a full windsor), it has grown to be a popular choice among well dressed men.
+The half windsor knot is more formal than the four-in-hand and is therefore best suited for more formal events such as a job interview or a business meeting.

 To view The Dark Knot's range of stunning silk ties, that are best suited for presentations, please click here.

 To view The Dark Knot's range of elegant silk ties that are ideal for an interview setting, please click here.

 To view The Dark Knot's range of luxurious silk ties that are perfect for a work setting, please click here.